CROSS COUNTRY FLYING

 OTHER IRISH 300kms

 To set the record straight and to bring things up to date, it should be noted that Kevin’s flight (IGC), (jpeg) was indeed the first 300k from a DGC site – by a DGC member.
 There had been previous 300kms flown from Gowran Grange by UGC members, Jimmy Weston and Alan Sands during a very productive training week with soaring guru John Williamson in June 1984.
 Alan had also completed a 300k in the Republic out of Kilkenny on the 25th June 1975 for his Diamond Goal.
 Kevin’s 300k was actually the 4th from a DGC site and the 5th done in the Republic.
-Also, it can no longer be claimed that Kevin’s flight is ‘so far the only’ 300k task from a DGC site – even by DGC members – as Kevin himself has flown others since.
-But he remains to date the only DGC member ever to have flown a 300k anywhere in Ireland.
+Also, it can no longer be claimed that Kevin’s flight is ‘so far the only’ 300k task from a DGC site – even by DGC members – as Kevin himself has flown others since and, after nearly 22 years, the same Peter Denman has added his own name to a very exclusive list!
+With that flight, Peter became the first DGC member to complete his Gold ‘C’ with all 3 legs done in Ireland.

 PUSHING THE BOUNDARIES